 - Avoiding checked baggage fees at airports.

 - If traveling carry-on only you can be flexible with flights and earn perks (I have received flight vouchers for willingness to be bumped to a flight an hour later at the gate- which was only possible because I had not checked any bags).

 - And finally, babies require a lot of stuff, so by minimizing the amount of what you bring, you are left with more hands to juggle what needs to be brought!

 It also makes it easier to travel alone with a baby.
 A majority of my flights have been just me and my infant daughter—my husband typically either had to travel separately due to work or was unable to go with me to visit family.
 Traveling light made it easier for me to handle the trips alone.
 But traveling solo with a stroller, car seat, diaper bag and rolling carry-on took extra patience!

-Decide what gear you really need to bring (and how to reduce the amount!)
+Decide what baby gear you really need to bring on vacation (and how to reduce the amount!)

 After you have figure out the right clothing to pack (with the perfect capsule wardrobe) the next step is to figure out the gear you want or need to bring with you.
 Let’s be honest—you will probably think about this long before you wonder about clothing.